-This is the 8th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 8th post of a 50 article series for new marketers at B2B startups.

 If you are the founder or COO of an early stage B2B startup, you’ll quickly realize that establishing the foundation of a marketing organization is a mandate for growth.
 Particularly once product-market fit is established, marketing is needed to:

-In the very beginning, often a non-marketing person needs to ramp up in these areas and start executing.
+In the very beginning, often a non-marketing person needs to start executing on those initiatives.
 However, building a marketing organization is a full time job.
 Let’s build a persona of who you need to get started:

 1. The first marketing hire needs to be an architect